HighTechnocracy/CHI_proj/README.md

 All variables are given at the county level, except for the final three (percentages of those that visited emergency departments, healthcare facilities, and dentists).
 Those are given by health region.

 ##Acknowledgements
 The code was adapted from a Shiny tutorial on census visualizations (http://shiny.rstudio.com/tutorial/lesson5/) and from a census explorer developed by Ari Lamstein (http://www.arilamstein.com/blog/2015/07/09/new-tutorial-make-a-census-explorer/).
-The original data was aggregated by the Colorado Health Institute and is available here: http://www.coloradohealthinstitute.org/uploads/downloads/Website_Workbooks_7.8.xlsx
+The original data was aggregated by the Colorado Health Institute and is available here: http://www.coloradohealthinstitute.org/uploads/downloads/Website_Workbooks_7.8.xlsx.
+The mapping package was choroplethr 3.1.0: http://cran.r-project.org/web/packages/choroplethr/index.html